CrawlerCode/redmine-time-tracking/README.md

 - German
 - Russian (thanks [@Develop-FM](https://github.com/Develop-FM))

 > If you want to add more languages or extend existing ones, feel free to contribute.
 Just create a pull request with the desired changes.
-The language files are located under [src/lang](src/lang).
+The language files are located under [src/lang](src/lang) and [public/\_locales](public/_locales).

 # Screenshots